phajy/Sesto2024/presentation/ajy-sesto-2024.typ

 )

 // Slide 2
-#slide[
+// #slide[
-  == Introduction
+//   == Overview

-  - Disc reflection and iron lines
+//   - Disc reflection and iron lines
-  - Calculating line profiles for different geometries
+//   - Calculating line profiles for different geometries
-  - _XMM-Newton_ and _NuSTAR_ observations of MCG--6-30-15
+//   - _XMM-Newton_ and _NuSTAR_ observations of MCG--6-30-15
-  - Measuring black holes spin
+//   - Measuring black holes spin
-  - Thick discs with different Eddington fractions
+//   - Thick discs with different Eddington fractions
-  - Extended corona geometries
+//   - Extended corona geometries
-  - Testing the Kerr hypothesis by fitting "deformation parameters"
+//   - Testing the Kerr hypothesis by fitting "deformation parameters"
-  - X-ray timing, light echoes, and reverberation
+//   - X-ray timing, light echoes, and reverberation
-  - The future (_XRISM_, _Athena_, ...)
+//   - The future (_XRISM_, _Athena_, ...)
-]
+// ]

 // Slide ?
 // add one of the standard figures to the right - e.g., the NASA accretion disc artist's impression (we should probably make a more realistic version at some point)